Fralog4/ProjectWork-REST/README.md

 **Getting Started**

-(Replace these instructions with your specific setup process)

 1. Clone this repository.
 2. Install the required dependencies.
-3. Run the application using your preferred method (e.g., `mvn spring-boot:run`).
+3. Run the application using your preferred method.
 4. Interact with the API using tools like Postman or curl.

 **API Endpoints**